Most Popular Board Games in the Modern Hobby Era

 As of 2014, over 3 million copies have been sold, and that’s just the base game and doesn’t include the last five years.
 Ticket and its many popular spinoffs are an empire.

 I couldn’t find sales stats for this one, but along with Ticket to Ride and the games at #2 and #1, Pandemic could rightly be called an empire of games.
 The Pandemic franchise now includes numerous popular titles, and this flagship game is still among the most well-regarded and frequently played in the hobby.

 I think there will eventually be a case for this at #1.
 The number of owners, ratings, plays and the strength of its ratings on BGG is nearing that of Catan.
 It’s apparently aged slightly better in the eyes of many, and that may give it the longevity needed to climb further.
 I also suspect the 6+ million copies sold listed on its website is dated, but even if it’s not, that’s enough to put it comfortably above any but our #1.

 Nothing else belongs here at the moment.
 At 18 million copies sold and still carrying the flag as the standard bearer for modern gaming, Catan stands alone, for now at least.

 There will be well-qualified games left off of any such list.
 Among others I inevitably forgot about, here are some that just missed my cut:

 - Puerto Rico

 - Removed based on judging criteria: Apples to Apples, Cards Against Humanity, Clue/Risk/Monopoly/Life/Yahtzee/Scrabble/etc., Magic: The Gathering

-- This list is also going to be biased against recent games, so games like 2017’s Gloomhaven and Azul or 2019’s Wingspan could conceivably work their way into the conversation if we redid this in, say, five years.
+- This list is also going to be somewhat biased against more recent games, which is why games listed above like 2017’s Gloomhaven and Azul or 2019’s Wingspan could conceivably work their way into the conversation if we redid this in a couple years.